Spray tans will look great and stay on longer if you follow our guide to spray tan preparation:

 What to wear

-- A long sleeved, dark, loose t-shirt or jumper that’s a bit loose at the sleeves
+- A long-sleeved, dark, loose t-shirt or jumper that’s a bit lose at the sleeves

 - Slightly baggy trousers or tracksuit bottom that covers your legs entirely (adjustable tie preferable)